kokkos/kokkos-core-wiki/source/ProgrammingGuide/Compiling.md

 Kokkos consists mainly of header files.
 Only a few functions have to be compiled into object files outside of the application's source code.
 Those functions are contained in `.cpp` files inside the `kokkos/core/src` directory and its subdirectories.
 The files are internally protected with macros to prevent compilation if the related execution space is not enabled.
 Thus, it is not necessary to create a list of included object files specific to your compilation target; one may simply compile all `.cpp` files.
 The enabled features are controlled via macros which have to be provided in the compilation line or the generated `KokkosCore_config.h` include file; a subset of the macros can be found in Table 4.1.
 For the most part, all of these macros are enabled/disabled using the options and settings controlled through one of the build methods previously mentioned.

 To compile Kokkos, a C++14 compliant compiler is needed.
-For an up to date list of compilers that are tested on a nightly basis, please refer to the README on the GitHub repository.
+For an up-to-date list of compilers that are tested on a nightly basis, please refer to the README on the GitHub repository.
 At the time of writing supported compilers include:

 ```
 Minimum Compiler Versions